Paul Tol's smooth rainbow Sequential Colour Scheme

 A continuous scale.

-If more colors than defined are needed from a given scheme, the colour
+If more colors than defined are needed from a given scheme, the color coordinates are linearly interpolated to provide a continuous version of the scheme.

 As a general rule, ordered data should not be represented using a rainbow scheme.
 There are three main arguments against such use (Tol 2018):

-Colour-blind people have difficulty distinguishing some colours of the rainbow.
+• Color-blind people have difficulty distinguishing some colors of the rainbow.

-If such use cannot be avoided, Paul Tol's technical note provides two colour schemes that are reasonably clear in colour-blind vision.
-To remain colour-blind safe, these two schemes must comply with the following conditions:
+If such use cannot be avoided, Paul Tol's technical note provides two color schemes that are reasonably clear in color-blind vision.
+To remain color-blind safe, these two schemes must comply with the following conditions:

 discreterainbow